PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification.en.md

 <p><b>Note: The above accuracy metrics are mAP for the multi-label classification task on </b><a href="https://cocodataset.org/#home">COCO2017</a><b>.
 The GPU inference time for all models is based on an NVIDIA Tesla T4 machine with FP32 precision.
 The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b></p>

 ## 2. Quick Start
-All model production lines provided by PaddleX can be quickly experienced.
+All model pipelines provided by PaddleX can be quickly experienced.
 You can experience the effect of the image multi-label classification pipeline on the community platform, or you can use the command line or Python locally to experience the effect of the image multi-label classification pipeline.

 ### 2.1 Online Experience
 You can [experience the image multi-label classification pipeline online](https://aistudio.baidu.com/community/app/387974/webUI?source=appCenter) by recognizing the demo images provided by the official platform, for example:

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/image_multi_label_classification/multi_label_cls.png"/>

-If you are satisfied with the performance of the production line, you can directly integrate and deploy it.
+If you are satisfied with the performance of the pipeline, you can directly integrate and deploy it.
 You can choose to download the deployment package from the cloud, or refer to the methods in [Section 2.2 Local Experience](#22-local-experience) for local deployment.
-If you are not satisfied with the effect, you can <b>fine-tune the models in the production line using your private data</b>.
+If you are not satisfied with the effect, you can <b>fine-tune the models in the pipeline using your private data</b>.
 If you have local hardware resources for training, you can start training directly on your local machine; if not, the Star River Zero-Code platform provides a one-click training service.
 You don't need to write any code—just upload your data and start the training task with one click.

 ### 2.2 Local Experience
 > ❗ Before using the image multi-label classification pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Installation Guide](../../../installation/installation.en.md).